Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 ## Workflow

 The model is trained to simultaneous segment and classify nuclei.
 Training is done via a two-stage approach.
 First initialized the model with pre-trained weights on the [ImageNet dataset](https://ieeexplore.ieee.org/document/5206848), trained only the decoders for the first 50 epochs, and then fine-tuned all layers for another 50 epochs.
+There are two training modes in total.
+If "original" mode is specified, using [270, 270] and [80, 80] for `patch_size` and `out_size` respectively.
+If "fast" mode is specified, using [256, 256] and [164, 164] for `patch_size` and `out_size` respectively.
+The results we show below are based on the "fast" model.

 - Each user is responsible for checking the content of models/datasets and the applicable licenses and determining if suitable for the intended use.The license for the pre-trained model used in examples is different than MONAI license.
 Please check the source where these weights are obtained from: <https://github.com/vqdang/hover_net#data-format>